LAW STUDENT VOLUNTEER INTERNSHIPS

 Funding Your Internship.
 Because of fiscal constraints, the Office can not itself fund any summer internships.
 However, students who demonstrate financial need may apply for stipends that are generously offered by several private fellowship associations founded by former Assistants of this Office.
 Furthermore, other privately funded stipends or public service fellowships may be available through individual law schools.
 Finally, this Office is happy to cooperate with school programs that provide academic credit for the internships.
 We are not able, however, to provide matching funds for work-study programs.

 Stipend Information (For summer law students interns only)

 Unfortunately, this Office cannot offer paid internships, but we do have an active stipend program to which students can apply to offset the financial burden some students face.
-Those students who will be competing for the summer internship program and who can demonstrate a financial need should submit the required documentation along with their resume, if sent directly to the intern coordinator, or brought directly to the on-campus interview.
-Please click on the link below for detailed information.
+Those students who will be competing for the summer internship program and who can demonstrate a financial need must submit the documentation as outlined in the Stipend brochure along with their resume to the email or street address provided below.
+Students selected for on campus interviews should also provide this information at the time of interview.

-3) writing sample - no more than 5-pages in length please.
+Writing Sample - No more than 5-pages in length please